-This crib provides the option to convert your crib into a toddler bed, a daybed, and a full-sized bed.
-However, the guardrail, stabilizer, and full-sized rail do need to be purchased separately.
+This crib allows you to convert your crib into a toddler bed, daybed, and full-sized bed.
+However, you’ll need to purchase the guardrail, stabilizer, and full-sized rail separately.

-The crib is designed to support four separate mattress positions.
-This makes the toddler bed much more friendly for babies learning to move to a bed, and is also easier on mom and dad’s backs.
+The crib is designed to support four different mattress positions.
+This makes for the option to have a low-sitting toddler bed and is easier on your back when set up as a crib.

 The crib fits a standard, full-size mattress.
 It also comes in six different colors to match your nursery theme.